Karolinenylaender/MSSwaypointsSearch/readme.md

 # Folder structure
 ## ShipProblems/
-* userproblem for each ship: npsauvWaypointsSearch, Remus100WaypointsSearch and MarinerWaypointSearch
+* shipWaypointsSearch: userproblem for a ship
+* loadShipSearchParameters: loads the parameters for the ship
 * commonFunctions/
 * * calculateSegmentLengths.m
 * * evalauteWaypointsAndPath.m